 As a result, your response becomes easier, higher quality and more predictable — making your customers happier.

-A proper organisation-wide incident management system is flexible enough to model your process for any type of incident: be it engineering, security, operational or privacy related.
+A proper organization-wide incident management system is flexible enough to model your process for any type of incident: be it engineering, security, operational or privacy related.
 It should glue together the tools that exist in each discipline — from GitHub to OneTrust — and help them work better together, instead of siloing information.

-All processes run through the same system, giving you a single view over the issues your organisation faces, and the ways you can improve.
+All processes run through the same system, giving you a single view over the issues your organization faces, and the ways you can improve.
 You have the data you need to operate and invest your time appropriately, whether it be engineering time or operational capacity — the data you never had before.

 We're currently working with customers who feel the same way and we're already seeing great results: